jefferislab/BridgingRegistrations/README.md

 Software
 ========
 All bridging registrations were constructed with the aid of the open source Computational Morphometry Toolkit ([CMTK](http://www.nitrc.org/projects/cmtk/)) .
 In each cases the final output contains a non-rigid (warping) intensity-based registration between two template brains (CMTK command `warp`).
 In certain cases the initial affine that was used as a starting step was computed using a surface or landmarks-based registration rather than CMTK's intensity based registration (`registration`).
-You will need to install a recent (>=2.2) version of CMTK to use these registrations.
+You will need to install a recent (>=2.4, >=3.2 strongly recommended) version of CMTK to use these registrations.

 Usage
 =====